raysan5/raylib/CONTRIBUTING.md

  title and clear description, as much relevant information as possible, and a code sample demonstrating the unexpected behavior.
  - If applies, attach some screenshot of the issue and a .zip file with the code sample and required resources.
  - On issue description, add a brackets tag about the raylib module that relates to this issue.
- If don't know the module, just report the issue, I will review it.
+ If don't know which module, just report the issue, I will review it.
  - You can check other issues to see how is being done!

 ### Sending a Pull-Request

  - Make sure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.
- - Don't send big pull-requests (lots of changelists), they are difficult to review.
-It's better to send small pull-request, one at a time.
+ - Don't send big pull requests (lots of changelists), they are difficult to review.
+It's better to send small pull requests, one at a time.
  - Verify that changes don't break the build (at least on Windows platform).
 As many platforms where you can test it, the better, but don't worry if you cannot test all the platforms.